 It does the opposite of the Darken blend mode.
 If the pixels in the layer are darker, they are replaced with the pixels on the layers below.
 It looks at the color information in each channel and selects the base or blend color—whichever is lighter—as the result color.
 Pixels darker than the blend color are replaced, and pixels lighter than the blend color do not change.
 As with the Darken Blending Mode, Lighten looks at the three RGB channels separately when blending the pixels.

 It Looks at each channel’s color information and multiplies the inverse of the blend and base colors.
 The result color is always a lighter color.
 Screening with black leaves the color unchanged.
 Screening with white produces white.
-Screen can produce many different levels of brightening depending on the luminosity values of the blend layer, making Screen, a great Blending Mode for brightening images or creating highlights.
+The screen can produce many different levels of brightening depending on the luminosity values of the blend layer, making Screen, a great Blending Mode for brightening images or creating highlights.
 It is similar to the Lighten blend mode, but brighter and removes more of the dark pixels, and results in smoother transitions.

 - Color Dodge